raivivek/til/writing/inverted-pyramid.md

 a lead paragraph or two in which the Who, What, When, Where, Why and How questions are briefly angered, followed by the body of the story, the most salient details first.
-If a new idea is introduced later, its development has this same inverted-pyramid structure: a smaller headline, followed by the lead, and then more details.
+If a new idea is introduced later, its development has this same inverted-pyramid structure: a smaller headline, followed by the lead and then more details.

 Sounds simple enough, but why, one may ask.
 The advantage of this structure is